human-conditions/yodrew.github.io-original/_posts/2020-11-11-scene-freedom.md

 B - What kind is that?
 A - Super powerful people.
 Super power generates enormous personal presence and influence.
 It is irresistable.
 It inspires hope, imagination, and initiative in witnesses.

 Under its influence, others remember themselves.
 Their current lives can suddenly seem strange to them.
 They immediately change course toward sanity and freedom.
-They ask how we did it.
+They ask how to do it.

 Politicians and the ultra-rich share this response.
 Their native personal power is only a little more than usual.
-The rest is artificial, from spiritual practice.
+The rest is artificial, from strange practices.
 They leverage this into external power: government, finance, technology, etc. It is a house of cards.

 The living power of a restored individual dwarfs theirs.
 They are desperate for real power, for an alternative to their manipulative strategy.
 B - How do we get such power?